Exposing Faulty Arguments and Revealing Common Logical Fallacies

 Examples:

-• Religion: “Atheists think life has no meaning.”
+Religion: “Atheists think life has no meaning.”
+The speaker distorts the atheist viewpoint.

-• Politics: “They want open borders and no police.”
+Politics: “They want open borders and no police.”
+The argument exaggerates the opposing position.

-19. Substituting the Burden of Proof
+19. Substituting the burden of proof

 Substituting the burden of proof is shifting the responsibility of proving a claim onto someone else.
 It is a tactic used when they haven’t provided any evidence themselves.
 The person making the claim should provide evidence for their claim.